 If you hold a bachelor's degree in biology, but lack the education credits you need for licensure, all states offer programs that allow you to obtain an alternate teaching license.
 You may choose to obtain professional certification as an added credential or national certification, which can be obtained through the National Board for Professional Teaching Standards (NBPTS).
 While certification isn't a requirement for employment, it may improve your employment options.
 National certification allows you to use your teaching license in other states.

 What Are My Career Options?

 Once you've earned your degree and completed all licensing requirements, you'll be qualified for a career as a high school biology teacher.
 Your bachelor's degree in biology will also allow you to pursue a graduate degree in science.
-According to the U.S. Bureau of Labor Statistics (BLS), high school biology teachers were projected to experience employment growth that's roughly on par with the average for all jobs from 2008-2018 (www.bls.gov).
-While teachers overall could expect to see a growth of 13% for that period, teachers in specialized fields, such as mathematics or science, could see better job opportunities.
-In 2009, secondary teachers earned an annual median salary of $52,200, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), high school teachers as a group were projected to experience employment growth of 6% from 2014-2024.
+In 2015, high school teachers earned an annual median salary of $57,200, according to the BLS.